NavDP: Learning Sim-to-Real Navigation Diffusion Policy with Privileged Information Guidance: Introduction

-In this paper, we propose a new end-to-end transformer-based framework to combine the advantages of these two streams, \textbf{Nav}igation \textbf{D}iffusion \textbf{P}olicy \textbf{(NavDP)}, which achieves zero-shot sim-to-real policy transfer and cross-embodiment generalization with only simulation data.
-The NavDP network includes two stages at inference for trajectory generation and selection.
-It takes RGB-D images with navigation goal as input and fuses the encoded tokens with a policy transformer for diffusion-based trajectory generation.
-Further, the encoding of generated trajectories with RGB-D observation tokens are further fused with a shared policy transformer, where a critic head is then used to select a goal-agnostic safe navigation trajectory.
-This framework can fully take advantages of the privileged information in the simulation from two aspects: On the one hand, the trajectory generation head can be trained under the guidance from global-optimal planner within simulation environments.
-On the other hand, the critic function can learn spatial understanding from negative trajectories with the global Euclidean Signed Distance Field (ESDF) in simulation as a fine-grained guidance.
+In this paper, we propose a novel end-to-end transformer-based learning framework to combine the advantages of these two streams, \textbf{Nav}igation \textbf{D}iffusion \textbf{P}olicy \textbf{(NavDP)}, which achieves zero-shot sim-to-real policy transfer and cross-embodiment generalization with only simulation data.
+Our proposed framework leverages the efficiency of imitation learning and the expressiveness of a diffusion process to model the multi-modal distribution of expert demonstrations.
+To enable counterfactual reasoning, we adapt the concept of the critic value function from reinforcement learning and train NavDP to predict state-action values for both positive and negative trajectories.
+Our framework can fully take advantages of the privileged information in the simulation from two aspects: On the one hand, the trajectory generation can be trained under the guidance from global-optimal planner within simulation environments.
+On the other hand, the critic function can learn from arbitrary generated contrastive action samples with the global Euclidean Signed Distance Field (ESDF) available in simulation as a fine-grained guidance.
+To support large-scale training of NavDP, we developed a highly efficient navigation data engine capable of generating 2,500 trajectories per GPU per day—achieving a 20× improvement in efficiency over real-world data collection.
+This enables the creation of a comprehensive dataset encompassing over one million meters of robot navigation experience across 3,000 diverse scenes.
+We conduct extensive empirical evaluations in both simulated and real-world environments.
+The results demonstrate our proposed NavDP outperforms the previous state-of-the-art approaches by a large margin.